 My wife explained to them there are loads of different types of families and that they have a massive family because they have us and their biological family

 While fostering is one route to parenting, the ups and downs of raising a child is a universal experience.
-The foster carers shared how they approached their LGBT+ identity with the children.
+The foster carers shared how they approached their LGBTQ+ identity with the children.

 Philomena: “I suppose they were told at a young age as well in regards to my sexuality and there wasn’t really any big questions towards it.
 They went to school and they were fine they were just like ‘this is the lady who’s looking after us, and giving us what we need’.